-- University conventions after consulting the Academic Senate for subjects of interest to it;
+- agreements stipulated by the University after consulting the Academic Senate, in cases of relevance to the latter;

 - financial coverage of initiatives and activities approved by the Academic Senate.
 If not approved, the topic is submitted for review to the Academic Senate;

-- activation, modification and deactivation of Programmes, Seats, Departments, Schools and other educational structures, research, including inter-university research, after having obtained the compulsory opinion of the Academic Senate;
+- activation, modification and deactivation of Programmes, Seats, Departments, Schools and other teaching and research structures (including inter-university), with the compulsory opinion of the Academic Senate;

 - activation, modification and deactivation of structures and service centres, including inter-university;

-- projects and means of activating partnerships and mergers provided for by Article 3 of Law 240/2010, after consulting the Academic Senate;
+- projects and ways of activating partnerships and mergers provided for by Article 3 of Law 240/2010, upon the opinion of the Academic Senate;

-- all acts falling within the powers conferred upon it by the law, this Charter and the University regulations.
+- all acts falling within the powers conferred upon it by the law, this Statute and the University regulations.

-- The Board of Governors discusses matters of disciplinary penalties on teachers in the absence of student representatives, as provided for by Article 19.
+- In the absence of student representatives, the Board of Governors resolves upon matters of disciplinary penalties on teachers, as provided for by Article 19.

-- The Board of Governors approves multi-year University development plans, including the three-year strategic programming document, after hearing the proposals and the compulsory opinion of the Academic Senate in the order of priority for the destination and allocation of resources in relation to research and teaching objectives.
+- The Board of Governors approves multi-year University development plans, including the three-year strategic programming document, after hearing the proposals and the compulsory opinion of the Academic Senate about priorities in the destination and allocation of resources going towards research and teaching objectives.

 - The Board of Governors also:

-- appoints the General Director and decides on his/her removal and termination;
+- appoints the General Director and decides on the revocation and termination of his/her contract;

-- appoints the members of the Evaluation Board;
+- appoints the members of the Evaluation Unit;

 - approves all agreements and contracts involving expenses or revenue for the University exceeding a threshold determined by the Board of Governors;